 You can help your loved one seek treatment if they are abusing drugs.
 While being supportive and loving is key, don’t stop there; keep pushing them towards recovery with this first step towards living a happy and healthy life after recovery.

 Understanding Drug Addiction

-Many reasons people use drugs include curiosity, pleasure, pain relief, and to increase their athletic performance.
-It’s not always easy to identify a moment when drug use becomes problematic.
+People use drugs for many reasons, including curiosity, pleasure, pain relief and even to enhance athletic performance.
+Unfortunately, it can be difficult to recognize when drug use becomes problematic.

-Drug abuse and addiction usually involve more than just how many times a person uses drugs.
-It’s about the reasons people use drugs and the consequences of using them.
-If drug abuse is causing you problems, such as loss of employment or strife in relationships, then it’s likely that you have a problem.
+Drug abuse and addiction usually go beyond simply how often someone uses drugs.
+It’s about the reasons people use drugs and the consequences that follow from using them.
+If substance abuse is leading to problems like loss of employment or stress in relationships, then you may have an issue.

 Signs and symptoms of drug abuse

-Drug use can be indicated by many physical and psychological signs.
-Every drug is different and each drug will have its own symptoms.
-These are some signs that your loved ones may be addicted to drugs.
+Drug use can be detected through various physical and psychological signs.
+Every drug is different, and each has its own distinct symptoms.
+Here are some warning signs that your loved one may be addicted to substances.

 - Mood swings